Therion (Thelema)

 Therion (thēríon) (θηρίον, beast) is a deity found in the mystical system of Thelema, which was established in 1904 with Aleister Crowley's writing of The Book of the Law.
 Therion's female counterpart is Babalon, another Thelemic deity.
-Therion, as a Thelemic personage, evolved from that of "The Beast" from the Book of Revelation, whom Crowley identified himself with since childhood, because his mother called him that name.
-Indeed, throughout his life he occasionally referred to himself as “Master Therion” or sometimes “The Beast 666”.
+Therion, as a Thelemic godform, evolved from that of "The Beast" from the Book of Revelation, whom Crowley identified himself with since childhood, because his mother called him that name.

+Background

+Throughout his life Crowley occasionally referred to himself as “Master Therion” or sometimes “The Beast 666”.
 He wrote:

 Before I touched my teens, I was already aware that I was THE BEAST whose number is 666.
 I did not understand in the least what that implied; it was a passionately ecstatic sense of identity.

+Use in ritual

-The word "therion" is mentioned in several Thelemic rituals, such as The Star Ruby.
+The word "Therion" is mentioned in several Thelemic rituals, such as The Star Ruby.
 In total, there are five mentions of The Beast in Liber AL vel Legis, the first being in 1:15, and the remaining four are all in the third chapter—verses 14, 22, 34, and 47, respectively—although the word “beast” can be found elsewhere therein.
 Aleister Crowley believed that the references to The Beast and the Scarlet Woman (Babalon) in the book “do not denote persons but are titles of office”.
 The first mention reads thus:

 Now ye shall know that the chosen priest & apostle of infinite space is the prince-priest the Beast; and in his woman called the Scarlet Woman is all power given.